 Consolidated Water Use Permit

-Some of the wellfields in Tampa Bay Water’s system have been pumping groundwater for over 50 years.
+Some of the wellfields in Tampa Bay Water’s system have been producing groundwater for more than 50 years.
 In the past, very high rates of pumping from these wellfields contributed to lower water levels in some of the region’s lakes and wetlands.

 In 1998, Tampa Bay Water gained ownership and control of all of the regional wellfields in the Tampa Bay area.
 The Southwest Florida Water Management District issued a new permit to Tampa Bay Water that consolidated the permits for 11 of these wellfields located in Pasco, northern Hillsborough, and northeast Pinellas counties.
 This new permit, known as the “Consolidated Permit,” lowered the annual average pumping limit for these 11 wellfields from 192 mgd to 90 mgd.
 Tampa Bay Water operates these wellfields as an interconnected system at this lower pumping limit to promote environmental recovery near the wellfields.